CrumbEatrNetwork/CrumbEatr/MODIFICATIONS.md

 ## August 2025: UI/UX Refinements and Content Updates

+### August 24, 2025

+- **Internet Identity 2.0 Upgrade**: Updated authentication system from Internet Identity 1.0 to 2.0, changing identity provider URL from `https://identity.ic0.app` to `https://id.ai` for production and staging deployments.
+This enables improved user experience with Google login support, elimination of anchor numbers for new users, and enhanced passkey authentication flows.

 ### August 19-21, 2025

 - **PWA and Landing Page Updates**: Updated Progressive Web App title and refined landing page messaging for better user onboarding